What is The Forge in Lemont?

 Welcome to the main attraction at The Forge: Lemont Quarries.
 There are three “Hex Towers” with varying degrees of difficulty, interconnected by ziplines, and multiple rappelling stations.
 The Hex Towers are connected to two Ropes Course towers, one with a rock climbing wall and the other with rope challenges.
 Both culminate in their own zipline to the entrance of the park to end your adventure.

-The 1,100 foot zipline from the Skyscraper Tower carries you at speeds of up to 30 miles per hour.
-It wasn’t a windy day when we were there, but at that speed I definitely felt the wind in my face as I looked across the beautiful landscape and clear lake below!
-It was exhilarating.
-There are also ziplines coming off the East X Tower that are 900 feet long, which is a nice prize after rock climbing up the 90 foot tower.
+The 1,200 foot zipline from the Skyscraper Tower carries you at speeds of up to 30 miles per hour.
+There are also ziplines coming off the East X Tower that are 900 feet long, which is a nice prize after rock climbing up the 70 foot tower.

-Climb and Zipline is $95 for those 14 years old and up and $85 for kids ages 13 years old and under for up to 4 hours of climbing, including gear up and orientation.
+Climb & Zipline Adventure is $80 per participant ages 14+, and $75 per participant ages 13 and under.
+All guest climbing passes include unlimited climbing, gear, and the safety orientation.
 Please note that there are minimum height and weight requirements instead of an age cutoff.
 When you check in, they measure you against the minimum height as well as have you step on a scale.
 Your weight is only visible to the staff member at the window.
 You must be between 70-250 lbs with a height of 52 inches up to 6’6″.

 There are seven quarry lakes in the Heritage Quarries Recreation Area and The Forge rents out boats to use on the lake within the activity area.
 You are welcome to bring your paddle, oar, or electronic trolling motor boats to use in the surrounding lakes.